SUSTAINABILITY FACULTY FELLOW 2018-19

 Elizabeth Martin-Malikian is an Associate Professor of Architecture at Kennesaw State University, College of Architecture and Construction Management (formerly Southern Polytechnic State University) in metro-Atlanta, where she chairs the thesis advanced core sequence including thesis: 1) prep, 2) research and 3) studio.
-In addition to thesis, Liz's teaching focus is urban design, 3rd year studios and materials & methods.
+In addition to thesis, Liz's teaching focus is environmental technology, materials & methods, 3rd year studios and urban design.
 Prior to that Liz served as the Paul Rudolph Visiting Professor at Auburn University’s School of Architecture.

 Liz graduated with a M.ARCH in 1991 from the Southern California Institute of Architecture (SCI-Arc) in Los Angeles and with a B.ARCH in 1987 from Tulane University in New Orleans.
 Her masters thesis research exploring music and architecture is published as Pamphlet Architecture 16: Architecture as a Translation of Music.
 Currently, Liz is pursuing research at the University of Edinburgh exploring the architecture of alterity using postwar reconstruction in Beirut as a case study.